tseguin715/rag-complexity-paradox/README.md

 ### 3) Create the vector databases

-This will create the four databases in the db subdirectory using source_data.ndjson:
+This will create the four databases in scripts/db using source_data.ndjson:

 ```bash
 python build_child_parent_db.py